publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch169/schIV/m__us_usc_t10_s2884.md

         (2) If the debt associated with a privatization project exceeds net operating income or the occupancy rates for the housing units are below 75 percent for more than one year, the plan developed to mitigate the financial risk of the project.

-        (3) An assessment of any significant project variances between the actual and pro forma deposits in the recapitalization account, to specifically include any unique variances associated with litigation costs.
+        (3) An assessment of any significant project variances between the actual and pro forma deposits in the recapitalization account.

         (4) The details of any significant withdrawals from a recapitalization account, including the purpose and rationale of the withdrawal and, if the withdrawal occurs before the normal recapitalization period, the impact of the early withdrawal on the financial health of the project.